mstensho/unprintable-areas/README.md

 ![image](https://github.com/user-attachments/assets/94bc5e1b-ad04-46aa-ba85-5a1d824c4221)

-If the unprintable area width is 16px, on the other hand, it would result in a print layout like this:
+If the unprintable area width is 16px, on the other hand, it would result in a print layout like this (see how the corner boxes are still in the corners, whereas the ones along the top, right, bottom and left edges are shifted away from the edge, due to usage of `env(safe-printable-inset)`:

 ![image](https://github.com/user-attachments/assets/1f25679a-58d6-4cb1-b371-3c4958073e73)